Learn how to budget in your 20s

 List your monthly expenses, down to the last cent

-Tabulate your monthly expenses over time for a better picture of your spending habits and patterns.
+Track your monthly expenses over time for a better picture of your spending habits and patterns.
 That way, you will know exactly where your money is going, and what you should be cutting back on, if necessary.
-You may also find monthly expenses tracking apps useful when doing your monthly budgeting.
+You may also find expense tracking apps useful when doing your monthly budgeting.

 Be conscious of your fixed and variable expenses